REU Projects

 Peralta’s research program has three main foci spanning basic to applied microbial ecology: 1) examine how land use change, namely diversifying human-modified landscapes, influences microbial community structure for enhanced ecosystem benefits (e.g., water quality improvement, climate change mitigation), 2) evaluate how land use legacies influence plant-soil-microbial interactions, and 3) investigate how natural and anthropogenic environmental gradients impact microbial community structure and function.

 Since 2014, Peralta has mentored undergraduates to initiate data analysis of soil bacterial isolates and the total community composition at a long-term ecological experiment; ~120 undergraduate students participate in course-based undergraduate research experiences and 2-4 undergraduate researchers participate in independent research experiences in microbial ecology (virtual and face-to-face experiences).
+Peralta also serves as the co-director of an ECU summer research program that provides high-impact research experiences for undergraduate students interested in environmental and public health topics.

 Dr. Greg Howard